melikos1984/redux/README.md

 ### 推薦

 >[“Love what you’re doing with Redux”](https://twitter.com/jingc/status/616608251463909376)
->Jing Chen, creator of Flux
+>Jing Chen，Flux 作者

 >[“I asked for comments on Redux in FB's internal JS discussion group, and it was universally praised.
 Really awesome work.”](https://twitter.com/fisherwebdev/status/616286955693682688)
->Bill Fisher, creator of Flux
+>Bill Fisher，Flux 作者

 >[“It's cool that you are inventing a better Flux by not doing Flux at all.”](https://twitter.com/andrestaltz/status/616271392930201604)
->André Staltz, creator of Cycle
+>André Staltz，Cycle 作者

 ### 開發經驗